 We may link to certain Company social media platforms on LinkedIn® or other platforms.
 When you engage with our content at or through these social media platforms, you may be asked to share certain information about these interactions with us.
 Please review the privacy policies/notices and privacy settings with each such social media platform you use so you understand how this data and information may be used, and to choose your options for the sharing of such data and information.

 We may use third party service providers to serve advertisements on our behalf across the Internet and sometimes on the website.
 These companies may use information (not including your name, address, email address or telephone number) about your visits to the website and other websites in order to provide advertisements on our website, and other forms of media about goods and services of interest to you.
-This anonymous information is collected through the use of pixel tags or similar technologies which are industry standard technologies used by most major apps, and which are explained in more detail above.
+This information is collected through the use of pixel tags or similar technologies which are industry standard technologies used by most major websites, and which are explained in more detail above.

 You can read more about online marketing practices and the technologies that support them by visiting the Network Advertising Initiative's Website.
 If you would like to know your choices about not having this information used by these companies, check out Network Advertising.org.